exadel-inc/CompreFace/docs/Rest-API-description.md

 | -------- | ------ | -------------------------- |
 | subjects | array  | the list of subjects in Face Collection |

+### Managing Subject Examples

+The subject example is basically an image of a known face that you want to save to face collection.

+When you save a subject example, CompreFace calculates the embedding of the face (faceprint) and saves it into the database.
+By default, the image itself is also saved, it is needed for managing images, e.g. [download of the image](#direct-download-an-image-example-of-the-subject-by-id).
+You can change it using `save_images_to_db` parameter in [configuration](Configuration.md).

+One subject example is enough for face recognition, the accuracy will be high enough.
+But if you add more examples, the accuracy may be even better.

 ### Add an Example of a Subject

 This creates an example of the subject by saving images.
 You can add as many images as you want to train the system.
 Image should